dezudas/gaida/readme.md

 Grid update [Superclean, powerful, responsive, Sass-based, BEM-syntax CSS grid system]

-> A minimalist CSS framework, forked from Milligram to make it more robust CSS framework to support challenges.
+> A minimalist CSS framework, initially forked from Milligram to make it more robust CSS framework to support challenges and new updates in CSS library.

 ## Status